 Students enrolled in the program pay regular Saint Mary's College tuition and on-campus room and board fees.
 The program fee meets the cost of the following: tuition, room, board, and scheduled field trips.
 The student must pay for personal travel, medical expenses, food during holidays, books, and incidentals.

-Most financial aid and scholarships can be applied to the Innsbruck program.
+Most financial aid and scholarships can be applied to the Innsbruck program with the exception of the tuition benefit from the CIC and CCCTE tuition exchange programs.

 Saint Mary's students wishing to study in the Innsbruck program must have a minimum 2.5 GPA at the time of their application.
 The program is normally open only to sophomores, but juniors may participate with the approval of the chair of the German section.